Richard M. Sherman: Personal life

 In the late 1940s, while Richard was attending Bard college, he was briefly married to Corrine Newman.
 They had one child, Lynda.
-In 1957 Richard married Ursula Elizabeth Gluck; the couple had two children, Gregory Vincent and Victoria Lynn.
-Sherman has six grandchildren.
+In 1957, Richard married Ursula Elizabeth Gluck; the couple had two children, Gregory Vincent and Victoria Lynn.
+Sherman had six grandchildren.

 Following Robert Sherman's relocation from Beverly Hills to London, England, the brothers continued to collaborate musically.
 They credited the ability to do so long-distance to technology via fax, e-mail, and the low-cost international telephone service.
 Both brothers frequently traveled between Los Angeles, New York, and London working together on various musical plays until Robert's death in 2012.

+Although the brothers always continued collaborating on music, they often had major disputes and their families hardly knew one another.
+While attending public premieres, they and their families would sit on opposite sides of the theater and when their father died they held two separate shivas.

-Richard and Elizabeth have been married for over 60 years and remain active.
-They continue to live in Beverly Hills, California.
+Richard and Elizabeth were married for over 67 years, until his death.
+They lived in Beverly Hills, California.
+He died of "age-related illness" at the Cedars-Sinai Medical Center in Los Angeles, on May 25, 2024, at the age of 95, just 18 days before his 96th birthday.